 At Broadway Family Dental, your family dentist can recommend the best kind of filling for you.
-When you visit the best dentist in Brooklyn, you also get a trained cosmetic dentist who knows how to ensure your smile remains intact when you have to have a tooth filled.
+When you visit our best dentist, you also get a trained cosmetic dentist who knows how to ensure your smile remains intact for a long time.

 One of the first steps is aimed at avoiding tooth pain throughout the entire procedure.
-Your Brooklyn dentist usually does this through local or general anesthetics.
-If you don’t need to be put to sleep for the filling, local anesthetic acts as a numbing agent to ensure no tooth filling pain.
+Your dentist usually does this through local or general anesthetics.
+If you don’t need to be put to sleep, local anesthetic acts as a numbing agent to ensure no tooth filling pain.

 After the anesthesia is in place, the dentist prepares the tooth for plaque removal.
 Plaque comes from bacteria on the tooth, which causes decay.
-Like most dentists, your painless dentist relies on a high-speed dental drill to remove the tooth decay.
+Your painless dentist relies on a high-speed dental drill to remove tooth decay.
 After plaque removal, your doctor then proceeds with one of the two dental fillings.

 What Are the Different Types of Dental Fillings?

-For more than 50 years, dentists have been using mercury filling to repair teeth.
+For more than 50 years, dentists have been using mercury fillings to repair teeth.
 However, with any drastic temperature change, mercury can fall out and crack your teeth.
 They’re also dark-colored and easy to spot when you open your mouth.

 Your dentist, accounting for your personal preference, determines which filling material to use.
-Porcelain is more expensive, yet some people are allergic to mercury or prefer not to have the metal in their mouths.
+Porcelain is more expensive, but some people are allergic to mercury or prefer not to have the metal in their mouths.

 Do Dental Fillings Hurt?

 Your tooth can have some sensitivity after filling.
 It’s common for the tooth to be sensitive to pressure, air, sweet foods or temperature.
 The sensitivity after filling lessens within a few weeks; however, during this time, stay away from doing anything that may make the tooth uncomfortable.

 It’s common to have slight pain after tooth filling.
 Most of the cavity filling pain is easily avoided: